grodansparadis/vscp-demo-pico-fridge-ctrl/README.md

 # vscp-demo-pico-frige-ctrl
-A simpel demo that can be used to control temperature of a  ridge
+A simpel demo that can be used to control temperature of a  fridge